hirosystems/docs/docs/smart-contracts/clarinet.md

 title: Setting up a local development environment
 ---

 [Clarinet][] is a local Clarity runtime packaged as a command-line application.
-It's designed to facilitate rapid smart contract development, testing, and deployment.
+It facilitates rapid smart contract development, testing, and deployment.

 Clarinet consists of two components:

 - Clarity REPL
 - Testing harness.

-When these components are used together, they allow you to rapidly develop and test a Clarity smart contract, without the need to deploy the contract to a local mocknet or testnet.
+When these components are used together, they allow you to develop and test a Clarity smart contract rapidly without the need to deploy the contract. to a local mocknet or testnet.

-When developing a new smart contract using local Clarity REPL, you can exercise a contract without the need to wait for block times in a live blockchain.
+When developing a new smart contract using local Clarity REPL, you can exercise a contract without waiting for block times in a live blockchain.
 Clarinet allows you to instantly initialize wallets and populate them with tokens, which helps to interactively or programmatically test the behavior of the smart contract.
-Blocks are mined instantly, so you can control the number of blocks that are mined between testing transactions.
+Blocks are mined instantly so that you can control the number of blocks between testing transactions.

 The Clarinet tool is used for developing smart contracts using a larger development strategy that involves: